 ImageMagick

-ImageMagick is a robust photo composition and editing tool, compatible with almost any modern OS.
+ImageMagick is a robust photo composition and editing tool that is compatible with almost any modern OS and can be used as a screenshot tool for Linux.
 This open-source software has multiple incredibly cool features, including animation capabilities, noise and color reduction, multispectral imagery, motion picture support, and special effects.
 It doesn’t include screen recording or screen capture capabilities, though.
 Some users opt to use ImageMagick in combination with a screen-recording program.
 While this requires two programs to create a single image or video, some of the features included with ImageMagick may be worth it to some users.

 Key features: